roadfire/SwiftTopMovies/README.md

 ![](screenshot.png)

-Learn how to build it in the Beginning Swift workshop: [http://roadfiresoftware.com/learn-swift/](http://roadfiresoftware.com/learn-swift/)
+Learn how to build it in the Beginning Swift course: [http://roadfiresoftware.com/learn-swift/](http://roadfiresoftware.com/learn-swift/)